 Inventories are stated at the lower of cost, determined using the first-in, first-out method, or market.
-Shipping and handling costs are classified as a component of cost of revenue in the condensed consolidated statements of income.
+Shipping and handling costs are classified as a component of cost of revenues in the condensed consolidated statements of operations.
 Inventories consist of the following (in thousands):

-July 1, 2006 2005
+September 30, 2006 December 31, 2005

-Work in progress \$ 24,403 \$ 15,409
+Work in progress \$ 28,142 \$ 15,409

-Finished goods 13,784 7,723
+Finished goods 17,190 7,723

-\$ 38,187 \$ 23,132
+\$ 45,332 \$ 23,132

-Other Comprehensive Income
+Other Comprehensive Income (Loss)

-There were no significant differences between net income and comprehensive income during any of the periods presented.
+There were no significant differences between net income (loss) and comprehensive income (loss) during any of the periods presented.